 The former samurai took diverse paths:

-• Government service: Many former samurai became bureaucrats, police officers, teachers, and military officers in the new meritocratic system.
+Government service: Many became bureaucrats, police officers, teachers, and military officers in the new meritocratic system.
 Their education and administrative experience made them natural candidates.

-• Poverty: By 1882, one report from Tottori Prefecture indicated that 90% of former samurai had sold their bonds to cover living expenses.
+Poverty: Let’s be honest—by 1882, one report from Tottori Prefecture indicated that 90% of former samurai had sold their bonds to cover living expenses.
 Many experienced genuine hardship.

 The transition was not painless.
 But it happened without mass violence, without purges, without the destruction of productive capacity that accompanies revolutionary elite elimination.